FRIGHTFUL SCENE: TV Cameraman From Jersey Shore Hit In Face With Thrown Ball In Yankee Game

-Everything stopped for nearly 15 minutes before Stendel, 68, was carried onto the field from the Yankee dugout on a stretcher.
+Everything stopped for nearly 15 minutes before he was carried onto the field from the Yankee dugout on a stretcher and gingerly placed onto a cart.

-Respectful applause that began as the cart he was placed on pulled away turned to cheers when Stendel extended his right arm and gave the three-finger "love" sign.
+Respectful applause that began as the cart pulled away turned to cheers when Stendel extended his right arm and gave the three-finger "love" sign.

 The cart then headed around home plate and past the Orioles dugout to the left-centerfield wall.

-The Orioles second-year shortstop, Gunner Henderson, had taken a late toss at the bag from second baseman Adam Frazier on Volpe's ground ball and, with little to no time to get two outs, fired way over Ryan O'Heard's head.
+The Orioles second-year shortstop, Gunner Henderson, had taken a late toss at the bag from second baseman Adam Frazier on Volpe's ground ball.

+With little to no time to get two outs, Henderson fired way over teammate Ryan O'Heard's head.

 Yankee players quickly rushed to Stendel's aid, followed by several trainers.

-A photo taken by the Associated Press showed Stendel with his head cradled by a trainer, his face bloodied and one eye closed, as he clutched his chest with his right hand.
+A photo taken by the Associated Press showed Stendel with his head cradled by a trainer, his face bloodied and one eye closed, clutching his chest with his right hand.

 Fifteen or minutes passed before Yankee announcer Michael Kay, who was working the game on Amazon Prime, said Stendl was conscious and talking in the dugout.